base-org/web/apps/base-docs/tutorials/docs/5_shopify-storefront-commerce.md

 Your terminal will display a url like:
 `https://hydrogen-quickstart-20c3648d482c7a17d77d.o2.myshopify.dev/`

-And that's it!
 You've successfully created and deployed your Hydrogen storefront.

 ## Accepting payments